ISIS devastated Mosul Museum, or did it?

 You also might want to wear a flak jacket and a helmet, because the museum is just a few blocks from the front line in west Mosul.

 Once you enter, you're confronted with mounds of rubble.
-They're all that remains of an lammasu, a stone-winged bull dating back to the Seventh century B.C., an iconic symbol of the once-mighty Assyrian Empire.
+They're all that remains of an lammasu, a stone-winged bull dating back to the seventh century B.C., an iconic symbol of the once-mighty Assyrian Empire.

 In February 2015, ISIS posted a video online showing men with sledgehammers and jackhammers destroying one of the museum's lamassu, and other relics, while others can be seen toppling statue after statue.
 In typical ISIS fashion, this madness has been edited to include pious songs about idol-smashing in the name of God.